 Will the kennel give your dog extra individualized exercise by special

 arrangement?
-Most offer this service, sometimes for an extra fee.
-If your
+Most offer this service, sometimes for an additional fee.

-dog has a separate indoor/outdoor run, it will probably get plenty of exercise
+If your dog has a separate indoor/outdoor run, it will probably get plenty

-without a special arrangement.
-But individualized exercise provides beneficial
+of exercise without a special arrangement.
+But individualized exercise

 If the facilitys runs dont have outdoor access, when are dogs let out